-The product is affected by multiple vulnerabilities that allow an attacker with
+The product is affected by multiple vulnerabilities that allow an attacker with physical access to the device to extract Wi-Fi credentials and access an administrative shell.

 Introduction